Obarun/66/doc/66-deeper.md

 ## %%skel%%

-This directory is specified at compile time by using the `--with-skeleton=` option to `./configure`.
+This directory is specified at compile time by using the `-D skeleton-dir=` option to `meson setup`.

 It holds various configuration files utilized by `66`.